Herzegovina lobby

 The Herzegovina lobby or Herzegovinian lobby (Bosnian and Hercegovački lobi) is a disputed term that emerged in Croatia in the 1990s for the alleged disproportional influence of Croats from the Herzegovina region of Bosnia and Herzegovina on the politics of Croatia.
 At times it has been described it as a major factor in contemporary Croatian politics and the most powerful lobby in Croatia, it is also viewed as a stereotype, pejorative, and nonexistent.

-Proponents of the existence of such a lobby claim that it helped fund Croatia's war-time president Franjo Tuđman, his Croatian Democratic Union (HDZ) political party, and his involvement in the Bosnian War, during which the lobby openly advocated annexing Herzegovina.
-During the Bosnian War, Croats in Herzegovina, were more interested in unifying with Croatia than being a part of an independent Bosniak-dominated Bosnia and Herzegovina.
-Due to the strength of the Herzegovina lobby in Zagreb, moderate Bosnian Croats were mostly ineffective in influencing Croatian foreign policy on Bosnia and Herzegovina.
-Many extremists from Herzegovina served in the Croatian police force and to participate in skirmishes with Serbs.
-By late 1991 about 20,000 Croats in Bosnia and Herzegovina, mostly from the Herzegovina region, enlisted in the Croatian National Guard.
+Proponents of the existence of such a lobby claim that it helped fund Croatia's wartime president Franjo Tuđman, his Croatian Democratic Union (HDZ) political party, and his involvement in the Bosnian War, during which the lobby openly advocated annexing Herzegovina.
+During the Bosnian War, Croats in Herzegovina were more interested in unifying with Croatia than being a part of an independent Bosniak-dominated Bosnia and Herzegovina.
+Due to the strength of the Herzegovina lobby in Zagreb, moderate Bosnian Croats were ineffective primarily in influencing Croatian foreign policy on Bosnia and Herzegovina.
+Many extremists from Herzegovina served in the Croatian police force and participated in skirmishes with Serbs.
+By late 1991, about 20,000 Croats in Bosnia and Herzegovina, mainly from the Herzegovina region, enlisted in the Croatian National Guard.

 The Herzegovina lobby's bonding in Croatia began with Tuđman's ouster of Stjepan Kljuić, the moderate and independent elected leader of the Bosnian branch of the HDZ, and replacement with Mate Boban.
-Boban, who favored Croatia to annex Croat-inhabited parts of Bosnia and Herzegovina, was in charge of advancing the lobby's agenda in Bosnia and Herzegovina.
-A rift existed in the HDZ between Croats from ethnically mixed areas of central and northern Bosnia and those from Herzegovina.
-After Croats in Bosnia and Herzegovina gained the ability to vote in Croatia's elections they played a growing role in the country's politics.
+Boban, who favoured Croatia to annexe Croat-inhabited parts of Bosnia and Herzegovina, was in charge of advancing the lobby's agenda in Bosnia and Herzegovina.
+A rift existed in the HDZ between Croats from ethnically mixed central and northern Bosnia areas and those from Herzegovina.
+After Croats in Bosnia and Herzegovina gained the ability to vote in Croatia's elections, they played a growing role in the country's politics.
 The approximately 365,000 Croats of Bosnia and Herzegovina consistently voted for the HDZ.
 In the 1994 elections, the Croatian diaspora received twelve to fourteen of the 164 seats in the Croatian Parliament, significantly larger than its share of Croatia's population.
-The lobby was accused of behaving in a Mafia-like manner due to their corruption and violence in Croatia.
+The lobby was accused of behaving Mafia-likely due to their corruption and violence in Croatia.